Mouhamad-Shaker-1/my-profile/src/README.md

 2- add projects/:id // done
 3- add html css to projects/:id // done
 4- add the firebase setup // done
-5- make the api.js file to call the data
+5- make the api.js file to call the data // done
 6- make the project in componenet
 7- calling the data in loader function from the api.js in projects and projects/:id page 8- useing the data from the fire base to render the projects in the projects page